 Crowdfunding platforms such as GoFundMe have made it easy to donate to your favorite cause or someone in need.
 If you’ve donated, you’ll need to know the deduction rules.

-• If you gather more than $600 through a crowdfunding campaign on a platform like GoFundMe, you will likely receive a Form 1099-K for tax year 2022 reporting these payments to you and the IRS.
+- If you gather money through a crowdfunding campaign on a platform like GoFundMe, you might receive a Form 1099-K reporting these payments to you and the IRS.

 What are crowdfunding donations?

 Crowdfunding donation campaigns on social media involve leveraging platforms like Facebook, Twitter, Instagram and others to raise money for a particular cause or project.
 These campaigns can be started and shared by friends, family or other social connections to provide financial support to a cause or charity they believe in.
 To amplify their impact, these campaigns often use compelling images, stories, hashtags and other messaging to create interest in a project or charity and build momentum around giving.